fstab/go-programming-for-java-developers/README.md

         width: 4.0,
     }
     fmt.Printf("square has area of %v\n", square.height * square.width)
 }
 ```

 * A struct is like a final class in Java.
-* Variables starting with a upper case letter are public, variables starting with lower case letter are package private.
+* Variables starting with an upper case letter are public, variables starting with a lower case letter are package private.

 26 Methods
 ----------